The Wake Forest EMS and Disaster Fellowship is fully accredited as of April, 2016.

 Affiliated Agency Descriptions

-Forsyth County EMS: Serves a population of over 306 thousand in a 410 square-mile area.
-Annual call volume is > 36 thousand.
-Operates a minimum of 13 ambulances and 2 ALS QRVs daily.
-Offers a Critical Care Paramedic program, in conjunction with Wake Forest Baptist Health AirCare.
+Forsyth County EMS: Serves a population of over 306 thousand persons in a 410 square-mile area.
+Annual call volume is > 36 thousand calls.
+The agency operates an average of 17 ambulances and 2 ALS QRVs daily.

-Guilford County EMS: Serves a population of over 430 thousand in a 650 square-mile area.
-Annual call volume is > 40 thousand.
+Guilford County EMS: Serves a population of over 430 thousand persons in a 650 square-mile area.
+Annual call volume is > 40 thousand calls.
 Operates 18 ambulances, 5 ALS QRVs with a dedicated shift supervisor.

 Aeromedical and Specialty Care Ground Transport